ckeditor/ckeditor4-docs/docs/guide/dev/features/accessibility_checker/README.md

 * **Notice** &ndash; The checking engine has no way to detect this issue, so it points an issue only as a notice and the user can verify if the content satisfies the given rule.

 In checking mode the highlight color will slightly differ (ranging from red for an error through yellow for a warning to gray for a notice) in order to hint the issue type.

+Refer to the {@link guide/dev/integration/a11ychecker/custom_issue_types/README Custom Issue Types in Accessibility Checker} tutorial for information about adding your own issue types.

 ## Checking Mode